-Do you need to bring a breast pump?
+Do you need to bring a breast pump to the hospital?

-In most cases, no, the hospital will provide a hospital grade pump that you can use while you’re there.
+In many cases, no, the hospital will provide a hospital grade pump that you can use while you’re there.

 However, if you’re for sure planning on pumping in the hospital (say you’re planning to exclusively pump from birth), I would call the hospital and ask so that you can bring your own if necessary.
-Also be sure to ask if there is an additional charge for using their pump.
+Also, you may want to ask if there is an additional charge for using their pump.

 If you’d rather use your own, you can definitely do that!
-Some insurance companies will allow you to get your free pump before your baby’s birth – more on how to do this here.
+Some insurance companies will allow you to get your pump at no cost before your baby’s birth – more on how to do this here.

 When should you start pumping?